 eFiling through property management software can make each step of the process easier, allowing you to fill out 1099s in minutes and get them postmarked the same day.
 This not only speeds up the process for property managers, but also reduces the time and effort vendors, owners, and other partners have to spend.

 How to File Create and Send 1099s in Buildium

 Using existing, purpose-built software is often the fastest and most cost-effective way to go.
 Through Buildium’s property management software, you can generate and send 1099s, including both the 1099-MISC and 1099-NEC, to all of your owners, vendors, and contractors.
 Buildium also lets you start the process a whole month earlier than when filing officially opens with the IRS, so you can get a jump on tax season.

 Staying on top of tax reporting is essential for any size property management company.
-Penalties for not filing 1099 forms can range from $280 to $500 and deductions tied to the income can be disallowed if you fail to file, meaning the owners you work with won’t be able to claim the property expenses as tax deductions.
+Penalties for not filing 1099 forms can range from $50 to $280 per form and deductions tied to the income can be disallowed if you fail to file, meaning the owners you work with won’t be able to claim the property expenses as tax deductions.

 Luckily, you’ve got the knowledge and tools to make filing 1099 forms for property management a breeze.
 A property management software platform can do a lot of the heavy lifting and keep you well ahead of deadlines, so, rather than looking back, you can focus on your business goals for 2023.Read more on Accounting & Taxes